 The answer is to stop guessing and start recording.
 When you have proof, you no longer need to rely on intention.
 The data speaks for itself, offering a clear picture of your day, week, and month.

-This approach is rooted in stoic productivity principles.
-Stoicism teaches us to focus on our actions, not on our emotions or on outcomes we cannot control.
-Your logbook is a record of your actions, a powerful tool against ambiguity.
+This approach is rooted in Stoic productivity principles.
+Stoicism teaches us to focus on our actions, not on our emotions or on outcomes we can’t control.
+Your logbook is a record of your actions — a powerful tool against ambiguity.

 It reveals the truth about your commitment, free from emotional bias.
-This is where we introduce the “Proof Over Intention” method.
-It is a simple system for building your discipline on a foundation of facts, turning you into someone who is disciplined, with the records to prove it.
+This is where we introduce the “Proof Over Intention” method: a simple system for building discipline on a foundation of facts, turning you into someone who is disciplined, with the records to prove it.

 The Proof Over Intention Method: How to Track Time and Improve Discipline

-This is not about complex software or fancy planners.
-This is a mindset shift supported by a daily practice.
-The method has three straightforward steps that create powerful self-discipline routines.
+This isn’t about complex software or fancy planners.
+It’s a mindset shift supported by a daily practice.
+The method has three straightforward steps.

 Step 1: Plan Your Actions

-Instead, define it with numbers from a priorities list you have created.
+Instead, define it with numbers.
 “Write 500 words of the report” is measurable.
 “Make 3 follow-up sales calls” is clear.
 “Read 20 pages of a book” is an action you can verify.
-You can use various planning tools, from a digital calendar where you schedule time to a simple notebook.
+You can use various planning tools — from a digital calendar where you block time to a simple notebook.

-Choose one or two high-impact actions for your main areas of focus—work, health, or personal growth.
-Writing them down makes them real and helps you accomplish tasks efficiently.
-It is a concept that psychology supports, suggesting that writing down goals makes you significantly more likely to achieve them.
+Choose one or two high-impact actions for your main areas of focus — work, health, or personal growth.
+Writing them down makes them real.
+Psychology supports this: writing down goals makes you significantly more likely to achieve them.

 Step 2: Perform and Log the Evidence

-This is the core of daily accountability habits.
-As you complete your planned actions, you must log them.
-The tool you use does not matter; a habit tracker app or a simple piece of paper works just as well.
+The tool you use doesn’t matter — a habit tracker app or a simple piece of paper works just as well.
 The habit of recording does matter.

 The act of making a checkmark or writing down “500 words written from 10:15 AM – 11:30 AM” provides a small but potent psychological reward.
-It is tangible proof that you followed through on a specific duration session.
-This step is about creating a visual record of your promises kept, so do not overcomplicate it.
+It’s tangible proof that you followed through on a specific commitment.
+This step is about creating a visual record of your promises kept — don’t overcomplicate it.

 Step 3: Review the Record

 At the end of each day, take two minutes to look at your log.
-Do not judge yourself.
+Don’t judge yourself.
 Just ask one direct question: “Did I obey my plan?”

 If the answer is yes, acknowledge it.
 This reinforces the behavior and builds your identity as a disciplined person.
 An accountability partner can make this review even more effective by adding a layer of social commitment.

-If the answer is no, ask why without emotion.
-Were you distracted by targeted ads or an interesting YouTube video?
+If the answer is no, ask why — without emotion.
+Were you distracted?
 Was the goal too ambitious?
-This review is not for punishment; it is for adjustment.
+This review isn’t for punishment — it’s for adjustment.
 It gives you the data you need to make better decisions tomorrow, turning this feedback loop into the engine of progress.

 Practical Examples of Time Tracking for Focus

 Seeing how this works in practice makes it easier to start.
 Let’s look at how you could apply this to different areas of your daily life.
-It is about turning broad ambitions into daily, countable actions.
+It’s about turning broad ambitions into daily, countable actions.

 Here is what a simple daily proof log might look like: